Alkr04/Albin-Kron-Portfolio/Shellscape/README.md

 </table>

 # My contribution
-I was primaraly in charge of the enemy
+I was primarily in charge of the enemy

-the entire project was plagued by problems. which resulted in a lot of janky code and janky game play. if I culd go back I whuld defenstrate all the skripts about the enemy and restart. most problems came from bad planing and a ever changing scope. the game works and the enemy funktions just very janky.
-I did lern a lot from this project which defenetly helped in later projects.
+The project was plagued by problems.
+Most stemmed from bad planning and extreme overscoping.
+But the game came together in the end.
+I did learn a lot from this project due to all the problems and I think they helped me become a better programmer.

-enouth whit my doom and gloom time to describe the hideus spagety that shuld be defenstrated.

-in the original consept for the game there was supose to be 3 bosses. one for each programer and since I was supose to make the first one I tried to create a modular system that the others culd use for there bosses.
+In the original concept for the game there were supposed to be 3 bosses.
+One for each programmer and since I was supposed to make the first one I tried to create a modular system that the others could use for their bosses.
+And to do that I figured that utilizing inheritance would be a good idea.
+And due to the boss having multiple phases I decided to use a state machine to keep track of the phases.
-Do to that I tried to use inheritence to make it easy but it ended upp over complicating the scripts since some are 4 inherentes deep. the single some what good use was for the phase system.

-I used a state machene to determine the phase the boss was on.
-For some reason I made it in the uppdate funktion instead of making a seperet funktion that only run when the boss takes damage.

 <details>